alchemyplatform/learn-solidity-presentations/10-inheritance/presentation.md

   // think of virtual and override as compliments,
-  // we can override this method because it is declared as virtual in the base contract function transferOwner(address newOwner) public override {
+  // we can override this method because it is declared as virtual in the base contract function transferOwner(address newOwner) public override onlyOwner {
     address oldOwner = owner;
     // call the function on the base or parent contract, Ownable super.transferOwner(newOwner);